rubin55/website/_posts/2023-06-01-why-i-am-getting-a-framework.md

 I bit the bullet and ordered an Intel 13th gen variant.
 Actually, as I'm typing this, I just got a message in the mail telling me they are preparing my batch!

+So I guess the biggest reason for me to go with Framework is the openness of the platform, consequent repairability, and overal positive reviews with regards to build quality.
+I think this might just be the ultimate Linux device for me!

+I'll be running [Arch Linux][11] on mine and I've configured it with an 8TiB NVME (bought seperately) and 64GiB of RAM.

+In a future post, I'll share how the experience has been so far.

 [1]: https://letsencrypt.org/
 [2]: https://jekyllrb.com/